 Pixi beauty skin treats set

 Although I am deeply addicted to makeup, if you follow my blog, you might have noticed by now that skincare is also of huge importance for me.
 I’ve been wanting to try something from Pixi Beauty range for such a long time because the internet beauty community was hyping a lot about Pixi, so from the moment they became available in Serbian Sephora, I bought them immediately.
 As a trial, I took this lovely travel set with sample sized products.
 So far I can tell that I am really loving this Pixi Skintreats line.
-I would say it’s gentle- yet very effective.
-They really have an effective ‘less is more’ approach.
+I would say it’s gentle- yet effective.
+They really have a ‘less is more’ approach.
 Used daily, they’re gentle enough that they don’t burn your skin or do damage, but over time they’re effective enough that with consistent use, in about a month you’ll say to yourself – my skin looks great!
-Set cost me around 25 EUR.
+Set costed around 25 EUR.

 Glow mud mask